jouyang3/matsar/README.md

 | Regs_mis         | [matrix]   | Mismatched register values.
 The nth row is the register for sample n.
 Each register is a M-element row vector.|

 ## Sample Output
-This sample output is the result of simulating a 12 steps 10-bit SAR ADC (default parameters).
+This sample output is the result of simulating a 12 steps 10-bit SAR ADC (default parameters) using "matsar_auto.m".
 Default parasitics are extracted from TSMC 65nm into the 'Cpar_add' array.

 ```matlab
 Calculated input frequency is F=999928(Hz)